 Middleton added, ‘The Venue Management School will be back next year, ready to support our industry but for 2021, I urge you to register for VMS Connect and reacquaint with your peers’.

 Kim Bedier CVE, the newly appointed Senior Vice President and General Manager of ocV!BE in Southern California joins Andrew Travis AVM, Chief Operating Officer at Melbourne & Olympic Parks and Nelita Byrne AVM, Manager, Venues and Events at Tauranga City Council to provide an international COVID Recovery Update.
+Dean Hassall CVE, Principal of Dean Hassall Consulting will facilitate this session.

 The second session will be announced shortly and will again provide pertinent insights and an opportunity for participants to be part of a cross section, industry wide discussion.